apigee/apigeetool-node/README.md

 `-z`
 (required) The name of the cache to be created.

+`--description`
+(required) The description of the cache to be created.

 `--environment -e`
 (required) The environment to target.

+Either of the following parameters are required to set the expiry settings

+`--cacheExpiryByDate`
+(either-required) Date by which the cache will expire.
+Date format must be mm-dd-yyyy.

+`--cacheExpiryInSecs`
+(either-required) Duration in seconds by which the cache will expire.

 ## <a name="Target Server Operations"></a>Target Server Operations